benfoxall/jscov/readme.md

 ### usage

-Include your js files with the type of 'text/x-cov-javascript' and then include cov.js.
+Include your js files with the type of 'text/x-cov-javascript' and then include jscov.js.

     <script src="yourcode.js" type="text/x-cov-javascript" charset="utf-8"></script>
-    <script src="cov.js" type="text/javascript" charset="utf-8"></script>
+    <script src="jscov.js" type="text/javascript" charset="utf-8"></script>

 This will request 'yourcode.js' via xhr, add markers to the code and re-insert it into a new script tag.

-Including this file also gives access to a hacky ui for displaying the files and their coverage, once you've tested your code, call `_$_cov.report();` to display list the js files and their code coverage
+Including this file also gives access to a hacky ui for displaying the files and their coverage, once you've tested your code, call `_$jscov.report();` to display list the js files and their code coverage

 ### current limitations